UN report confronts nations with tough choices on climate

 The promise of "pursuing efforts" to limit warming to 1.5C -- added to the Paris treaty at the last minute, in part to assuage poor nations who felt short-changed on other fronts -- caught scientists off-guard.

-"There wasn’t very much literature on 1.5C warming three years ago," said Jim Skea, a professor of at Imperial College London’s Centre for Environmental Policy, and a co-chair of the Intergovernmental Panel for Climate Change (IPCC), the UN science body charged with writing the "Special Report" on 1.5C.
-Of hundreds of climate models in 2015 projecting a low-carbon future, only two or three aimed for a 1.5C global warming cap.
+"There wasn't very much literature on 1.5C warming three years ago," said Jim Skea, a professor of at Imperial College London´s Centre for Environmental Policy, and a co-chair of the Intergovernmental Panel for Climate Change (IPCC), the UN science body charged with writing the "Special Report" on 1.5C.

 The 20-page Summary Policy Makers -- which will be collectively scrutinised, line-by-line, by hundreds of diplomats through Friday -- contains several benchmark findings, according to a draft obtained by AFP.